Innovation:

-So, in the SAR process,
+Innovation in SAR

 2. The oxidation processes are accelerated by the autocatalytic effect of the oxidation products and by the chemo-autotrophic micro organisms.
 No chemicals are used and no sludge is produced in the process, maintaining normal permeability of the aquifer.